ssandrews/Smoldyn/docs/developer/LibsmoldynManual.rst

 cleared, they are left until they are overwritten by subsequent errors.
 Warnings are also left until they are cleared or overwritten.

-When writing code, it can be helpful to put Libsmoldyn into its debugging mode using the ``smolSetDebugMode`` function.
+When writing code that calls Libsmoldyn, it can be helpful to put Libsmoldyn into its debugging mode using the ``smolSetDebugMode`` function.
 Doing this causes any errors that arise to be displayed to stderr.

 The possible error codes are declared in libsmoldyn.h with: